Importance of anisotropic interactions for hard-axis/plane ordering of Ce-based ferromagnets: Introduction

 The study of Kondo lattice (KL) systems has attracted significant interest over the past few decades due to their complex interactions and exotic ground states ~\cite{stewart1984Heavyfermion,stewart2001NonFermiliquid,brando2016Metallic,weng2016Multiple,yamamoto2010Metallic}.
 In many KL systems, the localized magnetic ions are subject to the crystal electric field (CEF) effect, which arises from the electrostatic interaction between the magnetic ions and their surrounding ions.
 The CEF splits the degenerate energy levels of the magnetic ions which leads to anisotropic magnetic properties.

-One intriguing phenomenon observed in some KL systems is the ferromagnetic (FM) ordering along the CEF hard-axis/plane, contrary to the expected alignment along the easy-axis/plane~\cite{hafner2019Kondolattice}.
+One intriguing phenomenon observed in some KL systems is the ferromagnetic (FM) ordering along the CEF hard axis or hard plane, contrary to the expected alignment along the easy axis or easy plane~\cite{hafner2019Kondolattice}.
 Magnetic hard-axis ordering is believed to result from a strong exchange anisotropy, which eventually surpasses the CEF anisotropy~\cite{araki2003Crystal, nikitin2021Magnetic, hafner2019Kondolattice}.
 Another proposed explanation for magnetic hard-axis ordering involves the substantial influence of strong Kondo fluctuations~\cite{kruger2014FluctuationDriven,kwasigroch2022Magnetic}.

 We surveyed Ce-based FM KLs with available single-crystal magnetization data, and performed additional analysis to determine the CEF scheme.
 Our results show that the majority of Ce-based FM KLs are ordered along the CEF easy-axis, contrary to the previous report~\cite{hafner2019Kondolattice}.
-Only five out of thirty of these compounds show hard-axis/plane ordering.
-Three out of these five have a relatively larger difference between in-plane and out-of-plane Ce-Ce distance($>$ 1.9\,\AA), and two out of these five have more than one Ce site.
+Only 5 out of 30 of these compounds show hard-axis or hard-plane ordering.
+Three of these 5 have a relatively larger difference between in-plane and out-of-plane Ce-Ce distance($>$ 1.9\,\AA), and 2 of these 5 have more than one Ce site.
 Our survey suggests that hard-axis ordering is mainly due to the competition between CEF anisotropy and exchange interaction anisotropy.
 The comparison of CeCuSi (easy-axis) and CeAgSb$_2$ (hard-axis) provides a challenge to the importance of the Kondo effect: CeCuSi exhibits a stronger Kondo effect than CeAgSb$_2$ but without hard-axis ordering.
-Our CEF analysis suggests that CeAgSb$_2$ exhibits an AFM interaction along the $ab$ plane that could lead to the moments favoring the CEF hard-axis.
+Our CEF analysis suggests that CeAgSb$_2$ exhibits an AFM interaction along the $ab$ plane that could lead to the moments favoring the CEF hard axis.
 Furthermore, our findings suggest that it is important to consider an anisotropic Ruderman–Kittel–Kasuya–Yosida (RKKY) model when analyzing Ce-based and other heavy fermion systems to better understand their complex magnetic properties.